nicercode/2016-02-01-ResBaz/lessons/00-intro/index.md

 Going to use R language

 - whose used R before: <6 months, up to 2 years, more than 2 years
-- who has used a different language (e.g., Python)
+- who has used a different language (e.g. Python)
 - who is hoping just to improve their own workflow?
 - who is hoping to develop code that *someone else* will use

 ## Expectations

-- we are volunteers
+- We are volunteers
 	- not being paid
 	- we are also learning
-- this boot camp is not
+- This boot camp is not
 	- an R workshop
 	- software engineering
 	- going to turn people into crack programmers and solve all their problems
 - It is
 	- about concepts not tools
-	- brief tour through some useful concepts and ideas that are not widely used in academic programmers
+	- a brief tour through some useful concepts and ideas that are not widely used in academic programmers
-- no silver bullet
+- There's no silver bullet
-	- hoping that after two days you'll write perfect code, you won't.
+	- If you are hoping that after two days you'll write perfect code, you won't.
 We **will** show you the key ingredients
-	- after that
+	- after that it's up to you to practice
-- boot camp is inclusive
+- The boot camp is inclusive
-	- diverse crowd: not everything will appeal to everyone.
+	- it's a diverse crowd: not everything will appeal to everyone.
 Some material will seem old or new, useful or useless, but bear with us.
 	- there is no dumb question
 	- anti-social behaviour not welcome
 	- everyone has complimentary skills --> use these to help each other